kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/abstract_class_function_x0021x0021.md

 ✖ ',' expected - start: 26, end: 28
 ✖ Expression expected - start: 29, end: 29
 ✖ ',' expected - start: 29, end: 29
-✖ Did you forgot a ']' to match the `[` token? - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29

 ```